hcpark1993/signed-graph-laplacian/README.md

 1. (Will be appeared)

 ## Software Registrations
-1. Signed graph Laplacian based preprocessing library for data used in semi-supervised learning, C-2024-007112, Korea Copyright Commission, Republic of Korea.
+1. Signed graph Laplacian based preprocessing library for data used in semi-supervised learning, C-2024-007112, Korea Copyright Commission, Republic of Korea, February 2024.

 # Researchers
 1. Jihong Bae